Secluded beaches of Phuket

 The beach is located next to Kamala Beach and can be reached by car or motorbike.
 There are almost never any waves here, but the tides are quite pronounced.

-Tropical trees grow along the shore, offering shade from the heat, and rocky cliffs on both sides of the bay make for stunning photos — especially since no other tourists will be getting into your frame.
+Tropical trees grow along the shore, providing shade from the heat, and there are rocky cliffs on both sides of the bay that look great in photos — especially since other tourists are unlikely to appear in your shots.

 Honeymoon Beach on Koh Bon Island

-The small uninhabited island of Koh Bon is located just 10 km from Phuket, and you can reach it from Rawai by boat in just 5–10 minutes.
-This spot is perfect for those who want to connect with nature or go diving.
-Along the coast, you’ll find several tiny deserted beaches and a single hotel.
+The small uninhabited island of Koh Bon is located just 10 km from Phuket, and can be reached by boat from Rawai in just 5–10 minutes.
+This place is perfect for those who want to immerse themselves in nature or go diving.
+Along the shore there are several small, secluded beaches and only one hotel on the island.

-This is where “Honeymoon” Beach is located — as the name suggests, it’s the perfect spot for a romantic getaway for couples.
-The place is often called the “Thai Maldives” thanks to its powdery white sand and turquoise waters.
+This is also where Honeymoon Beach is located.
+As the name suggests, it is ideal for a romantic getaway.
+The beach is often called the “Thai Maldives” thanks to its powdery white sand and turquoise water.

 Lighthouse Beach